WHO WERE THE MAYANS ?

 The Mayans were an important civilization which began around 1000 BCE, in the lowlands of Central America, and southeast Mexico.
 The Mayan empire was divided into city-states, such as Tikal, Copan and Palenque.

-These city-states all had their own king, and they often fought each other for dominance, and over the 2,600 year history of the empire, the different cities rose and fell in power.
+These city-states all had their own king, and they often fought each other for dominance.
+Over the 2,600 year history of the empire, the different cities rose and fell in power.

-The Mayan people believed these kings could communicate with their gods through human sacrifice, and believed the kings became gods after they died.
-The Mayan religion was all about keeping their gods happy, with gifts of food, drink and objects of gold and silver.
+The Mayan people believed these kings could communicate with their gods through human sacrifice.
+They believed the kings became gods after they died.
+The Mayan religion was all about keeping their gods happy, with gifts of food, drink, and objects of gold and silver.

 The Mayas were skilled builders, craftspeople, and artists, and many of the objects they made survives today, such as sculptures, temples and pottery.